Masks are optional on the SMU campus in indoor spaces with a few notable exceptions.

 Student Isolation and Quarantine

-- The University is providing a total of 44 isolation quarters for students living on campus who contract COVID-19.
+- The University is providing a total of 88 isolation spaces for students living on campus who contract COVID-19.
 In many instances, students may opt to isolate at their permanent residence.

 - Students living off campus will isolate in their residence.